erjank/teaching/motivation.md

 ### Who Decides?

-In Littky and Grabelle's *The Big Picture: Education is Everyone's Business* {{"littky-big-picture"|cite}}, Kenneth Wesson wrote, "If poor inner-city children consistently outscored children from wealthy suburban homes on standardized tests, is anyone naive enough to believe that we would still insist on using these tests as indicators of success?"
+In [Littky2004](biblio.md#littky-big-picture), Kenneth Wesson wrote, "If poor inner-city children consistently outscored children from wealthy suburban homes on standardized tests, is anyone naive enough to believe that we would still insist on using these tests as indicators of success?"
 What are examples in your own experience of "objective" assessments that reinforce the status quo?

 ---